ThomasMiconi/V1stdp/README.md

 If you want to evaluate the trained network and generate the figures from the paper, you will need to run `./stdp test`, and also `./stdp mix` and `./stdp pulse`.
 Consult `makefigures.m` for more details.

+For convenience, we include a Jupyter notebook (`V1Clusters.ipynb`) that downloads, compiles and runs the code (it also installs the Eigen library).
+By default it uses the included pre-trained weights, and generates the main figure from the paper.
+By uncommenting the relevant cell, you can run the training yourself.
+This notebook should run fine on Google Colab.

-We include additional Matlab programs that generate the image stimuli (makepatches.m - note that  pre-generated image patches are included in the present code base) and produce figures (showw.m, analyzewlat.m and makefigures.m)
+We also include additional Matlab programs that generate the image stimuli (makepatches.m - note that  pre-generated image patches are included in the present code base) and produce figures (showw.m, analyzewlat.m and makefigures.m)

 - showw.m produces a picture of the receptive fields (subtracting feedforward weights from the ON and OFF retinal cells).
 - analyzewlat.m produces various graphs and preovides information about cluster formation